babayoshihiko/geojp/cran-comments.md

-## Test environments

-* local: darwin15.6.0-3.5.1

 ## R CMD check results

-0 errors | 0 warnings | 4 notes
+0 errors | 0 warnings | 0 note

-## revdepcheck results

-There are currently no downstream dependencies for this package
+* This is a new release.

+* The data folder may be >1 MB.
+The data include lists of various geographical data entries; prefectural/municipal names and codes.